iamprakkie/mysql-auto-benchmarking/README.md

 1. Modify `autobench.conf` as required.
 You can refer to sample files `fine-tuned-sysbench-autobench.conf` or `basic-sysbench-autobench.conf`.

+1. Latest configuration in autobench conf file will be picked by every run of `autobench-sysbech.py`.
+This enables you to iterate benchmark with different configurations.

 1. Configure required environments in `env-config.yaml`.
 Here is a sample configuration
     ```yaml
     environments: